GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_drought_trigger_somalia.md

 2. Once the project is created save the project in the folder you created in Step 1 (e.g. 2022_05).
 To do that click on `Project` -> `Save as` and navigate to the folder.
 Give the project the same name as the folder you created (e.g. 2022_05).
 Then click `Save`
 3. Load all input data in QGIS by [drag and drop](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_import_geodata_wiki.html#open-raster-data-via-drag-and-drop).
 Click on `Project` -> `Save`

+This video shows how to setup the QGIS project for April 2022 and how to import all data into the project.

 <video width="100%" controls muted src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/SRCS_Trigger_step_3.mp4"></video>